Programs, Services and Forms

 Coffee with a Cop brings police officers and the community members they serve together-over coffee-to discuss issues and learn more about each other.

-Shop with a Cop is an event that focuses on underprivileged children and families within the local community.
+Heroes and Helpers is an event that focuses on underprivileged children and families within the local community.
 Police officers spend time with the children and shop with them in a local store.

 A program in which officers talk to kids about a career in law enforcement; what it takes to become a police officer and the different jobs within the law enforcement field.